Skip to main content

 A Complete Page Layout

-/* Modern page structure using both */
+/* Mobile-first page shell */

 .page {